 [00:22:54] Sondra: Well, I think that it does open a state of curiosity, that word you like.
 And then we move into trustful surrender that we're doing our best.
 As you said, one of the ways to find trustful surrender is just surrendering to, I'm doing my best and you start to have more of a flow state on a continued basis.

 [00:23:15] And you work less to try to get yourself there and you're more in the experience of it as it is.
-Sometimes we or some of my clients, can get caught up in like, well, what do I need to do to get there?
+Sometimes we or some of my clients, we can get caught up in like, well, what do I need to do to get there?
 What do I have to do?
 That's a very Western mind.

 [00:23:30] Aneta: Right.

 [00:23:40] Aneta: Yeah.
 So I'm curious, you said you've been studying yoga philosophy for over 20 years.
-How did you come to find yoga and how has it made an impact on your personal life?
+How did you come to find yoga and how has it made an impact in your personal life?

 [00:24:09] And then later I was initiated by Pandit Rajamani Tegenayat of the Himalayan Institute.
-And he's my teacher and the Himalayan Institute.
-They have beautiful grounds here in the United States where people can practice yoga.
+And he's my teacher and Himalayan Institute.
+They have a beautiful grounds here in the United States where people can practice yoga.
 They can go on retreat.
 So that's my community there and my teacher and they just continue to help me unfold and, become more joyful and, more loving and, really know who I am.

 [00:24:36] Aneta: Yeah.
 It's so interesting.
 I love when I hear other people's stories too, when they start with Asana and then over time they go deeper into the philosophy and the history of yoga, which is so beautiful and has so many profound teachings.
-So what's been the biggest impact on your own life being a Yogi?
+So what's been the biggest impact to your own personal life being a Yogi?

 [00:24:55] Sondra: I had a mentor for 15 years that was part of the yogic tradition.
 And he would do like sangha, which is meeting once a week.
 And then he just helped me upgrade my philosophy of life.
-It's like upgrading your philosophy a little.
+It's like upgrade your philosophy a little.
 And so it was a gradual process.
-But truly there came a point where it was less about what other people told me and more about using my mind and body, like a scientific experiment that worked.
+But truly there came a point where it was less about what other people told me and more about using my own mind and body, like a scientific experiment this worked.
 This did something.
 How do I practice that again in a more profound way?
 So the practices themselves are now for me the teacher.

 [00:25:32] Aneta: Yeah.
 It's beautiful.
 So if folks want to buy the book, where can they find it?